Disease Tracking and Dashboards

 One of the best examples of disease tracking is from the Coronavirus COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.

-As global cases rose, the Coronavirus COVID-19 became a global pandemic at the start of 2020.
-Throughout the Coronavirus COVID-19 global pandemic, the most complete picture of the outbreak came from Johns Hopkins University built using the Esri Operational Dashboard.
+As global cases rose, COVID-19 became a global pandemic at the start of 2020.
+Throughout the COVID-19 pandemic, the most complete picture of the outbreak came from Johns Hopkins University built using the Esri Operational Dashboard.

 For example, it tracks the following: